noel-thomson/webpack-react-starter/README.md

 Each step taken to create this configuration has been documented in **details.js**

-Features of this configuration include:
+Features of this webpack configuration include:

-- asset loading
+- asset exports
 - clean re-builds
-- cross-browser css support
-- ES6 support
-- JSX support
+- ES6 and JSX
 - hot module reloading
 - image optimization
-- material ui
-- minified bundles
-- module bundling
+- module bundling and minified builds
-- react and reactDOM
-- sass
+- sass and vendor prefixing